 The commission for electronic notarization runs concurrently with the traditional commission, expiring on the same date.
 The date the electronic notary applicant successfully passes the required exam is the date upon which their electronic notary commission will begin.
 The term of the electronic notary commission shall not extend past the expiration date of the surety bond for the traditional notary public commission.
-Renewal of an electronic commission follows the same process as the amendment application:
+Renewal of an electronic commission follows the same process as the original application: you must be a notary in good standing, apply to the Secretary of State's Office, complete training and an exam through the Secretary of State's Office, and select an electronic notary solution provider.